AbhinavRai30/api-framework/README.md

-# API Framework - Quick Start Guide
+# API Framework - Quick Start Guide - Check START_HERE.txt first

 ## Overview
 API automation framework with robotframework with taking payloads from Excel and sending as JSON or XML